 PAUL TRISTRAM is a Welsh writer who now lives on the Southern coast of Britain.
 His poems, short stories, and sketches were published in many publications around the world.
 [PSR 26]

 MARC TRITSMANS (Antwerp, 1959) is a Belgian poet.
-Up till now he has published thirteen volumes of poetry.
+Up till now he has published fourteen volumes of poetry.
 In 2011 he was awarded the Herman de Conickprijs (the most important poetry award in Flanders) for Study of the Shadow.
 In 2019 his twelfth volume The Singing of the World was translated into Afrikaans by Daniel Hugo.
-From 1994 to 2001 many of his poems were translated in English by James Brockway which appeared in The London Magazine.
-Since the death of James Brockway, this is the first time new poems have been translated into English.
-[PSR 38]
+From 1994 to 2000 his poems were translated into English by James Brockway which appeared in The London Magazine.
+It was not until 2019 that John Irons started to translate his poems into English again.
+Poetry Salzburg is going to publish his collection The singing of the world in late 2024.
+[PSR 38] [PSR 41]

 JULIET TROY is studying Creative Writing at the University of Bedfordshire.
 She lives in St. Albans.
 [PSR 14]